 If the surface begins to burn, cover the ribs with aluminum foil.

 Bake until the other side becomes golden brown.

 This dish goes great with shiraganegi, the shredded white part of a long green onion.
-To make the shiraganegi, please check out our yakibuta ramen video.
+To make the shiraganegi, please check out our yakibuta ramen recipe.